-- "The controls are within easy reach and simple to use, while Mitsubishi's well-executed Fuse voice activation system makes some audio and navigation functions a hands-free affair." -- Edmunds
+- "The controls are within easy reach and simple to use, while Mitsubishi's well-executed Fuse voice activation system makes some audio and navigation functions a hands-free affair." -- Edmunds (2013)

 Next Steps: Mitsubishi Outlander Sport

-- View the best prices for the 2013 Mitsubishi Outlander Sport
+- View the best prices for the 2015 Mitsubishi Outlander Sport

 - Calculate monthly payment and apply for a loan

-- See what others paid for the 2013 Mitsubishi Outlander Sport
+- See what others paid for the 2015 Mitsubishi Outlander Sport

-- See Affordable Compact SUVs rankings
+- See Affordable Subcompact SUVs rankings

 - Find Best Deals: Purchase Deals Lease Deals Used Deals